moralesdoris880/cjfishguide/README.md

 * https://www.animal-crossing.com/new-horizons/ (Where to get the game or more information on the game)
 * https://github.com/xpectro93 Emotional and Technical Support!

+## FAQ

+Q: What is Animal Crossing?

+A: Animal Crossing is a video game series made by Nintendo that falls under 'social simulation game' (Wikipedia).
+The newest game released is ACNH which is short for Animal Crossing New Horizon.

+Who is C.J?

+A: C.J is a beaver who visits your island in ACNH and host fishing tournaments throughout the year.

+Q: How can I use this Fishing Guide?

+A: To learn how to fish in Animal Crossing, have a guide that shows how to catch a specific fish (including rare fish), know when fish tournaments are happening and the rewards that comes with it and lastly to support my project :)

 ## Contact

 * LinkedIn: https://www.linkedin.com/in/dorisvmorales/